AIR (2023) — header art

 It comes from the dynamic duo Ben Affleck and Matt Damon, who don’t delve too deep into their characters but have fun.
 However, they capture something genuine and what seems to be honest about Jordan’s legacy.

 It’s Matt Damon, who plays Sonny, that leads the cast.
-Damon had some great monologues across the film, but that’s about the extent of flexing his acting muscle.
+Damon has some great monologues across the film, but that’s about the extent of flexing his acting muscle.
 Though he does seem to embody his simple character.
-This is proven in a scene early into the film where he is schmoozing some future NBA players.
-Damon walks away, delivering his line, and while it was a moment most people wouldn’t have noticed, it was a point that clearly shows Damon isn’t in there, Sonny is.
+This is proven in a scene early in the film where he is schmoozing some future NBA players.
+Damon walks away, delivering his line, and while it was a moment most people wouldn’t have noticed, it clearly shows Damon isn’t there — Sonny is.

 There are some curious choices when it comes to Ben Affleck directing the film.
 Overall the movie wasn’t quite sure where it wanted to fit in.
 Part documentary, part drama, part comedy.
-And while there is no hard rule saying it has to be one or the other, it flitted between each genre to the point it became distracting.
+And while there is no hard rule saying it has to be one or the other, it flits between each genre to the point it becomes distracting.

-There was also the curious use of the camera shots.
+There was also the curious use of camera shots.
 The scene between Damon and Marlon Wayans, who plays George Raveling, stood out the most.
-They two are at a diner having dinner together, and Wayans’s character is convincing Damon to go for Jordan.
-The camera takes a tight but weird angle looking down at the two with the background blurred out.
+The two are at a diner having dinner together, and Wayans‘ character is convincing Damon to go for Jordan.
+The camera takes a tight but odd angle looking down at the two with the background blurred out.
 It was a disjointed angle that wasn’t used again in the film.
 It was almost as if there was no room at the bar, and that was the only spot the camera would fit.

 And finally, Affleck‘s decision to never show the face of young Michael Jordan.
 At first, it felt like a joke.
 But as the film progressed, it worked as we got to see the actual footage and images of Jordan in flashes to the future.
 This also took away the focus on Jordan himself and put it all on the shoe and negotiations with the Jordan family.

 The best part of this film, without a doubt, is the soundtrack.
 Anyone who was lucky enough to live through the 80s will appreciate the carefully chosen songs.
-They not only added to this period with perfection but also played into the scenes and built the moment.
-Certainly worthy of a mix tape in a red 993-generation Porsche Turbo S. Michael Jordan’s car of choice.
+They not only added to the period with perfection but also played into the scenes and built the moment.
+Certainly worthy of a mixtape in a red 993-generation Porsche Turbo S — Michael Jordan’s car of choice.

 AIR is one of those biopics that doesn’t try to make something seem bigger than it was.
 It doesn’t try to glamorise parts of an individual’s life.
 It just delivers the story as we know it and has some fun along the way.